UAlbertaALTLab/itwewina/docs/overview.md

 A bidirectional [SRO]/[syllabics] transliterator for Plains Cree.
 [Try it here](https://crk-orthography-demo.herokuapp.com/)!

+You can also `pip install` it:

+    pip install crk-orthography

 As of this writing, [crk_orthography] does NOT use FSTs to convert between SRO and syllabics, however this may be possible in the future.
 For more information on SRO/syllabics transliteration, see [its